 PAUL LEWIS was born into a family of professional musicians in Brighton, England, in 1943.
 As a child he was fascinated by history and ancient buildings, reluctantly learning the piano from the age of nine.
 At twelve he saw the Shakespeare films of Laurence Olivier with Walton’s music and immediately realized he had to be a composer.
 He purposely avoided all formal training, choosing instead to leave school at fifteen and enter music publishing to find out how the music business worked from inside.

-Lewis’s parallel life has been the study and pursuit of mediaeval and renaissance art and architecture in England and Europe.
-He has restored three houses of the period using ancient building methods, culminating in the fourteen-year recreation of a courtly early Tudor interior, complete with furniture and tapestries of the period, at the splendid courthouse built by Margaret Beaufort, mother of Henry VII, at Martock in Somerset.
-He now lives with his wife soprano Sharon Elizabeth in a beautiful Tudor timber-framed house in Sussex.
+Lewis’s parallel life has been the pursuit and study of mediaeval and renaissance art and architecture in England and Europe.
+He has restored three houses of the period using ancient building methods, culminating in the fourteen-year recreation of an early Tudor courtly interior at the splendid courthouse built by Margaret Beaufort, mother of Henry VII, at Martock in Somerset.
+Paul and Sharon now live in a beautiful Tudor timber-framed house near the sea in Sussex.